iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Datasets and Implementation Details

 \textbf{Metrics:} To comprehensively assess the performance of various registration models, we adopt multiple quantitative metrics.
 The Dice score \cite{b37} measures region‑wise overlap, while the 95\% maximum Hausdorff Distance (HD95) \cite{b38} and the Average Symmetric Surface Distance (ASSD) \cite{b39} quantify the similarity of the regional profiles.
-The quality of the estimated deformation field $\phi$ is assessed by the percentage of voxels with non-positive Jacobian determinant $|{J}_{\phi}|_{<0}$↓ (i.e., folded voxels).
+The quality of the estimated deformation field $\varphi$ is assessed by the percentage of voxels with non-positive Jacobian determinant $|{J}_{\varphi}|_{\leq0}$↓ (i.e., folded voxels).
 In addition, we report Mean Squared Error (MSE), Inference Time (s), and model size (the number of parameters) for a comprehensive performance analysis.

 \textbf{Implementation Details:} Our Model is implemented using Pytorch and trained on an NVIDIA GeForce RTX 4090 GPU.
-Following the prior study \cite{b24}, we normalize all images to the range $[0, 1]$, optimize using the ADAM optimizer \cite{b40} at a learning rate of $1\times 10^{-4}$, and set the size of volumetric patch $n$, hyperparameter $\lambda$, and batch size to 9, 1, and 1, respectively.
-In FERM, we adopt a reduction ratio $r=16$.
-In TCI, we set the window size $t$ and the maximum number of iterations $k_{max}$ to 3 and 10, respectively.
+Following the prior study \cite{b24}, we normalize all images to the range $[0, 1]$, optimize using the ADAM optimizer \cite{b40} at a learning rate of $1\times 10^{-4}$, and set the size of volumetric patch $n$, hyperparameter $\lambda$, and batch size to 27, 1, and 1, respectively.
+In FARM, we adopt a reduction ratio $r=16$.
+In TCI, we set stability threshold $\delta_s$, convergence threshold $\delta_c$, the window size $t$, and the maximum number of iterations $k_{max}$ to 0.005, 0.005, 3, and 10, respectively.